anthonyalfimov/Lightpad-Block-Sandbox/Stopwatch/README.md

 1. Clone or download (Clone or download -> Download ZIP) the whole repository to your computer.

-2. Copy the script into `Documents/ROLI/LittleFoot/` (both Win and MacOS; you might have to create the folder if it doesn't exist).
+2. Copy the script into `Documents/ROLI/LittleFoot/` (both Win and MacOS; you may have to create the folders if they don't exist).

 3. Launch ROLI Dashboard and select the app to load it into your Lightpad Block.